ritual. ross island, antarctic

 ross ice shelf, antarctica

-Through a series of previous writing compositions and one-on-one conversations with Korean artist Kimsooja, I explored the implications of mimicking, re-doing with attentive embodied awareness, famous art performances within my own experience.
-This project culminates that work, referencing Kimsooja’s work, Needle Woman, within my skin and my experiences.
+Through a series of previous writings and one-on-one conversations with Korean artist Kimsooja, I explored the implications of mimicking, re-doing with attentive embodied awareness, art performances within my own experience.
+This project culminates that work, subtly referencing Kimsooja’s work, Needle Woman, within my skin and my experience.
+Rather than occurring in an urban populated area, this performance occurs on the Ross Ice Shelf in Antarctica.

 The Ross Island ice shelf is an expanse of permanently frozen ocean; 40 meters of packed snow and ice floats on 120 meters of ocean water.